 The term office politics comes with a lot of negative connotations.
 It is very much associated with game playing, where the ability to win is equated with success and losing will keep you on the lowest step of the career ladder.
 In my experience, most Assistants will steer very clear of this type of behaviour.

-As we are keepers of highly confidential information and we report to senior figures we don’t tend to get involved in the shady world of office politics.
-Although I agree to a certain extent that we should avoid office politics, I also think that we should be aware of what it involves, how to play the game and use it to our advantage.
+As we are keepers of highly confidential information and we report to senior figures, we don’t tend to get involved in the shady world of office politics.
+Although I agree to a certain extent that we should avoid office politics, I also think that we should be aware of what it involves, play the game and use it to our advantage.

 Here are a few tips on how Assistants can learn the rules of office politics without playing dirty!

 In its most straightforward form, office politics means the interactions of people in the working environment, the differences between colleagues, the conflicts, relationships and communications.
 We all have to work with other people, and for Assistants, we have to work with lots of different levels, from the CEO to the office intern.

 We need to have the necessary communication skills in place to deal with colleagues.
 Most Assistants will change their communication style depending on who they are talking to and wouldn’t necessarily think this is playing at office politics.
 I would suggest this is knowing the basic rules and using them to our advantage.

 There will always be conflicts in the workplace.
 I’m not talking about physical punch-ups (although I have seen a couple of ‘discussions’ come close to that).
 Instead, I’m talking about the kind of conflict that will come at you over email or creep up on you before you know it.

 One of the downsides of being an Assistant is that we often face criticism that should actually be directed at our Executive.
 We deal with colleagues who take their frustration out on us and clients who offload their grievances on an easier target than our Executive.